-(i) (I) If the polluted soil exceeds the direct exposure criteria or the pollutant mobility criteria applicable to the location on the parcel where the polluted soil will be reused or relocated, such polluted soil shall be rendered inaccessible pursuant to subsection (b)(3) of this section, environmentally isolated pursuant to subsection (c)(5)(A) of this section, or is subject to an engineered control pursuant to subsection (f)(2) of this section;
+(i) (I) If the polluted soil exceeds the direct exposure criteria or the pollutant mobility criteria applicable to the location on the parcel where the polluted soil will be reused or relocated, such polluted soil shall be rendered inaccessible pursuant to section 22a-133k-2(b)(3) of the RSRs, environmentally isolated pursuant to section 22a-133k-2(c)(5)(A) of the RSRs, or is subject to an engineered control pursuant to section 22a-133k-2(f)(2) of the RSRs;

-(II) If the polluted soil contains volatile organic substances, other than volatile petroleum substances, that are greater than the GA area pollutant mobility criteria in Appendix B of the RSRs or criteria otherwise approved by the commissioner pursuant to subsection (c)(6) of this section, or if such polluted soil is placed under a building that overlies a release area that has already been affected by a release of volatile organic substances, the requirements of section 22a-133k-3(c)(3) of the RSRs shall apply; or affected by a release of similar substances, written approval from the commissioner is required.
+(II) If the polluted soil contains volatile organic substances, other than volatile petroleum substances, that are greater than the GA area pollutant mobility criteria in Appendix B of the RSRs or criteria otherwise approved by the commissioner pursuant to section 22a-133k-2(c)(6) of the RSRs.
+If such polluted soil is placed under a building that overlies a release area that has already been affected by a release of volatile organic substances, the requirements of section 22a-133k-3(c)(3) of the RSRs shall apply; or affected by a release of similar substances, written approval from the Commissioner is required.

-(III) If the polluted soil contains PCBs, the commissioner has issued a written approval in accordance with section 22a-467 of the Connecticut General Statutes and subsection (f)(2) of this section; and
+(III) Is reused in accordance with section 22a-467 of the Connecticut General Statutes and complies with section 22a-133k-2(f)(2) of the RSRs, if the polluted soil is polluted with PCB; and

-(ii) Prior to any reuse on an abutting parcel affected by the same release, or on a differe eRegulations.
+(ii) Prior to any reuse on an abutting parcel affected by the same release, or on a different parcel